skribblez2718/blabbit/README.md

 node app.js
 ```

 The application should now be running on http://localhost:3000.
-The source_code directory conatins source code that would realistically be available for analysis.
+The source_code directory contains source code that would realistically be available for analysis.
 Use the contents of this directory for source code review

 ## TO DO
 - Complete installation and initialization instructions along with associated scripts